Gambling Online and

 In March 2007, the World Trade Organization held that the Unlawful Internet Gambling Enforcement Act (UIGEA) was illegal, rejecting a U.S. appeal from an earlier ruling.

-As was stated at the beginning of this article, the issues involved in online gambling are complicated and every year a different twist is added to the Internet mix and nothing ever stays the same for very long.
+The issues involved in online gambling are complicated and every year a different twist is added to the Internet mix and nothing ever stays the same for very long.

 When Sen. Jon Kyl (R-Ariz) first introduced his bill in 1997, everyone was heading down under.
 Why?
 Because in Australia Internet gambling was legal.